 - Access to bathrooms

 - Please email Teri Schmidt (firstname.lastname@example.org) as soon as possible with the clinic address and directions.

-- A Purolator shipment of 13 large cases will arrive a day or two before the clinic which will need to be secured.
+- A Purolator shipment of 14 large cases (see photo of cases below) will arrive a day or two before the clinic which will need to be secured.
 The next working day after the clinic, Purolator will come to pick up the CLVP equipment from the school.